RahulYaramaneni7/project-tracker/README.md

 It dynamically calculates and displays the total project cost, with data securely stored in Firebase Firestore under each user account.

 ### Project Overview
 A video demonstration is provided to guide viewers through the entire project workflow.
-It explains how to access and navigate the project, showcasing each step involved in the process.(firebase_recording)
+It explains how to access and navigate the project, showcasing each step involved in the process.(Recording.mp4)